nrwl/nx/docs/shared/node-tutorial/6-summary.md

+---
+title: 'Node Standalone Tutorial - Part 6: Summary'
+description: In this tutorial you'll create a backend-focused workspace with Nx.
+---

-# Node Tutorial - Part 5: Summary
+# Node Standalone Tutorial - Part 6: Summary

 In this tutorial you: